Trump meets with tech CEOs on Huawei

 “The CEOs expressed strong support of the President’s policies, including national security restrictions on United States telecom equipment purchases and sales to Huawei,” a White House statement said.
 “They requested timely licensing decisions from the Department of Commerce, and the President agreed,” it said.

-The CEOs of Micron Technology Inc, Western Digital Corp, Qualcomm Inc, Alphabet Inc’s Google, Cisco Systems Inc, Intel Corp and Broadcom Inc attended the meeting, the statement said.
+The CEOs of Micron Technology Inc, Western Digital Corp, Qualcomm Inc, Alphabet Inc’s Google , Cisco Systems Inc, Intel Corp and Broadcom Inc attended the meeting, the statement said.
+(Reporting by Eric Beech; Editing by Mohammad Zargham)